 PARK MEADOW Estate with its 137 houses is one of the uk's premier modernist estates both in terms of its architectural and visual integrity. this is in large part because of a strict adherence to the estate covenants defined in a Scheme of Management.

 The Scheme, which was approved in the High Court of Justice in December 1971 under the provisions of Section 19 of the Leasehold Reform Act 1967, sets out the covenants and conditions applying to the estate and is registered as a Local Land Charge against all the properties on the estate.
-The Scheme can be downloaded below.

 Each homeowner is a shareholder in Park Meadow (Hatfield) Management Ltd – a private company with volunteer resident directors formed to own and manage all the common grounds and ensure compliance by householders with the covenants.